Pearl Dykstra

 Pearl A. Dykstra is a Dutch social scientist with a background in sociology, psychology, gerontology and demography.
 She is a specialist on intergenerational solidarity, aging societies, family change, aging and the life course, and loneliness.

 She holds the position of Professor of Empirical Sociology at the Erasmus University Rotterdam, the Netherlands.
 She was the Deputy Chair (2016-2020) of the High Level Group of scientists advising the Cabinet of European Commissioners.
 She is a member of the Board of the Social Sciences and Humanities Division of the Netherlands Organization for Scientific Research.
-She is also an elected member of the Royal Netherlands Academy of Arts and Sciences.
+She is also an elected member of the Royal Netherlands Academy of Arts and Sciences, being chosen in 2004.
 She serves as Scientific Director of ODISSEI, the Open Data Infrastructure for Social Science and Economics Innovations.

 Biography

 Dykstra graduated from the Vrije Universiteit Amsterdam with a BA degree in psychology in 1979.
 She completed her MA degree in psychology in 1982 at the University of Toronto.
 She received her doctoraal (graduate level, social psychology), from the Vrije Universiteit Amsterdam in 1985.
 She completed her training at the Vrije Universiteit Amsterdam, where she obtained her Ph.D. in Social psychology in 1990.
-The title of her dissertation was: Next of (non)kin: The importance of primary relationships for older adults’ well-being.
+The title of her dissertation was: Next of (non)kin: The importance of primary relationships for older adults' well-being.

 After obtaining her PhD, Dykstra worked as a senior scientist at the Netherlands Interdisciplinary Demographic Institute (NIDI), in The Hague.
 In 2000, while working at the NIDI, she also became a lecturer in Sociology and Social Gerontology at the Vrije Universiteit Amsterdam.
 In the same year, she became the director of the Netherlands Kinship Panel Study.
 From 2002-2009 she held the position of Professor in Kinship demography at Utrecht University.
 Pearl Dykstra was appointed chair of Empirical Sociology at Erasmus University Rotterdam in 2009, and held her inaugural speech in 2012.

 Dykstra is a consortium member of the Generations and Gender Programme (GGP), which is on the Netherlands Organization for Scientific Research (NWO)'s National Roadmap for Large-Scale Research Facilities.